POCUMTUCK STATE OF MIND

 What anthropologists call scapegoating, René Girard calls mimetic violence: the community, unable to resolve its internal tensions, converges on a single figure as the source of its disorder and expels them.
 The expulsion produces temporary solidarity.
 The solidarity feels like healing.
 It is not healing.
 It is suppression, and suppression requires repetition.

 The Cold Cruel Sidestep integrates two documented psychological frameworks.
-Jennifer Freyd’s DARVO — Deny, Attack, Reverse Victim and Offender — names the active sequence: deny the harm, attack the credibility of the person raising the concern, reframe the actor as the injured party and the target as the aggressor.
-The Walkaway operates as DARVO’s exit: once the reversal is complete, the actor disengages — not through resolution but through withdrawal — leaving the unresolved conflict active and the target carrying its cognitive and somatic burden.
+Jennifer Freyd's DARVO — Deny, Attack, Reverse Victim and Offender — names the active sequence: deny the harm, attack the credibility of the person raising the concern, reframe the actor as the injured party and the target as the aggressor.
+The Walkaway operates as DARVO's exit: once the reversal is complete, the actor disengages — not through resolution but through withdrawal — leaving the unresolved conflict active and the target carrying its cognitive and somatic burden.
 The Zeigarnik effect ensures the mechanism maintains physiological activation: incomplete tasks generate stronger intrusive recall than completed ones.
+Together these mechanisms form the Cold Cruel Sidestep (CCS): a belonging-denial process in which harm is denied, the harmed person is reframed as the problem, and the system exits before resolution — leaving the full cost carried by the target.

 The Klan's Northern Empire and the Floral Klavern